chenyinshanyi/pyohio_reticulate_rpy2/r/reticulate_walkthrough/using_reticulate_for_web_scraping.md

-In this notebook, we’ll leverage [`reticulate`](https://rstudio.github.io/reticulate/), a package created for using Python from within R. We’ll do this by walking through a common data science use case so you have some intuidion for how & when to use this within your own workflows.
+In this notebook, we’ll leverage [`reticulate`](https://rstudio.github.io/reticulate/), a package created for using Python from within R. We’ll do this by walking through a common data science use case to provide some intuition for how & when to use this within your own workflows.

 From RStudio: